-A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve until the legal reserve equals the total capital stock balance, and setting aside or reversal for special reserve in accordance with related laws or Competent Authority's rule, if any, the Board of Directors should present the distribution of the remaining earnings along with undistributed earnings at beginning of periods for the approval of the shareholders based on the capital condition and economic development.

-- B. The Company's dividend policy is in line with the development plan and capital requirement for expanding production line in the near future as the Company is currently in the growth phase.
+- A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve until the legal reserve equals the total capital stock balance, and setting aside or reversal for special reserve in accordance with related laws or Competent Authority's rule, if any, the Board of Directors should present the distribution of the remaining earnings along with undistributed earnings at beginning of periods for the approval of the shareholders based on the capital condition and economic development. - In accordance with Article 240, Item 5 of the Company Law and Article 241 of the Company Law, the Company authorizes the Board of Directors to have more than two-thirds of directors present and resolutions of more than half of the directors present to distribute dividends or legal reserve and capital surplus are distributed in cash and reported to the shareholders meeting. - B. The Company's dividend policy is in line with the development plan and capital requirement for expanding production line in the near future as the Company is currently in the growth phase.
 Therefore, the Board of Directors proposed the appropriation of unappropriated retained earnings at the shareholders' meeting for approval.
 Cash dividend shall be more than 5% of total dividends, but will not be distributed if it is lower than \$0.1 per share, which will instead be distributed in the form of stocks. - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
 The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the 25% of the Company's paid-in capital. - D. (a) In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
 When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - (b) The amounts previously set aside by the Company as special reserve on initial application of IFRSs in accordance with Jin-Guan-Zheng-Fa-Zi Letter No. 1010012865, dated April 6, 2012, shall be reversed proportionately when the relevant assets are used, disposed of or reclassified subsequently.
-Such amounts are reversed upon disposal or reclassified if the assets are investment property of land, and reversed over the use period if the assets are investment property other than land. - E. The Company resolved that total dividends for the distribution of earnings for 2018 was \$1,544,493 (\$5 (in dollars) per share).
-On June 18, 2019, the shareholders resolved that total dividends for the distribution of earnings for 2018 was \$783,142 (\$2.5 (in dollars) per share).
+Such amounts are reversed upon disposal or reclassified if the assets are investment property of land, and reversed over the use period if the assets are investment property other than land.

+E. The Company resolved that total dividends for the distribution of earnings for 2019 was \$783,142 (\$2.5 (in dollars) per share).
+On June 18, 2020, the shareholders resolved that total dividends for the distribution of earnings for 2019 was \$504,625 (\$1.5 (in dollars) per share).